Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Rangers

 Geraldo Perdomo At The Plate

-- Perdomo has picked up an RBI in 26.2% of his games this season, with two or more RBI in 7.8% of his games.
-He has also produced three or more runs in three contests.
+- Perdomo has had at least one RBI in 26.9% of his games this year (28 of 104), with two or more RBI eight times (7.7%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.